alephant/MA-data/2 CASE STUDY/T&S excerpt.md

 Due to ML model opacity, we do not know how the learned probability distribution estimates the actual probability distribution.
 Thus, it sounds like opacity impedes our understanding of the relationships of features in the real-world phenomenon as they are represented by the data.

-However, what if the detail parameterization matters to how the learned probability distribution estimates the actual probability distribution, but only in ways that are irrelevant for understanding of the relationships of features in the real-world phenomenon as they are represented by the data?
+However, what if the detail parameterization matters to how the learned probability distribution estimates the actual probability distribution, but only in ways that are irrelevant for understanding the relationships of features in the real-world phenomenon as they are represented by the data?

 This would mean that we do not need to know how the learned probability distribution estimates the actual probability distribution, as it doesn't matter to our target of understanding: relationships of features in the real-world phenomenon as they are represented by the data.